The Bankrate promise

 The only thing standing between you and these opportunities is a credit card application, which typically asks for your contact information and annual income.
-If you’re a student, are unemployed, have no or low income or are a stay-at-home spouse, that income question may cause a lot of anxiety.
+If you are a student, a stay-at-home spouse, unemployed or have no or low income, that income factor may cause a lot of anxiety.

-Don’t let your income deter you from applying for a credit card.
+But you shouldn’t let income alone keep you from applying for a credit card.
 What counts as income and how much you need to qualify for a credit card may surprise you.
 Here’s what you need to know about income requirements for a credit card.

-The annual income question was introduced with the CARD Act in 2009 as a way to protect consumers after the Great Recession.
-The Act states:
+The annual income question was introduced with the Credit Card Accountability Responsibility and Disclosure Act of 2009 (CARD Act [PDF]) as a way to protect consumers after the Great Recession.

-“A card issuer may not open any credit card account for any consumer under an open-end consumer credit plan, or increase any credit limit applicable to such account, unless the card issuer considers the ability of the consumer to make the required payments under the terms of such account.”
+The Act states: “A card issuer may not open any credit card account for any consumer under an open end consumer credit plan, or increase any credit limit applicable to such account, unless the card issuer considers the ability of the consumer to make the required payments under the terms of such account.”

-Under the CARD Act, card issuers must make sure that cardholders can afford to pay off their balances, or at least keep up with minimum payments, which are calculated each month based on your outstanding balance.
-Therefore, your income helps issuers determine whether or not you’ll be able to make payments and affects your credit line.
+Under the CARD Act, card issuers must make sure that cardholders can afford to pay off their balances, or at least keep up with minimum payments, which are calculated each month based on the card’s outstanding balance.
+Therefore, your income helps issuers determine your credit line and whether or not you’ll be able to make payments.

-However, the CARD Act doesn’t dictate a minimum income requirement, which means that it’s up to the discretion of card issuers to decide.
+The CARD Act does not, however, dictate a minimum income requirement, which means that it’s up to the discretion of card issuers to decide.

 Credit card income requirements

-While credit card issuers determine their own requirements for DTI, the Consumer Financial Protection Bureau suggests a DTI of 43 percent to qualify for a mortgage, so this is usually the figure taken into consideration when credit cards are in question.
-Calculate your DTI by dividing your monthly debt (car payments, child support, mortgage payments, alimony, student loans, etc.) by your monthly income.
+While credit card issuers determine their own requirements for DTI ratios, the Consumer Financial Protection Bureau (CFPB) has suggested a maximum DTI ratio of 43 percent [PDF] to qualify for a mortgage.
+However, the CFPB has recommended that homeowners keep their DTI ratio at 36 percent or less [PDF] and that renters keep their DTI ratio at 15 to 20 percent or less.
+So, these figures are usually taken into consideration when credit cards are in question.
+You can calculate your DTI ratio by dividing your total monthly debt (car payments, child support, mortgage payments, alimony, student loans, etc.) by your monthly income.

 Let’s say every month you owe $1,200 for car payments and $400 in student loans, making your total monthly debt $1,600.
-If your monthly income is $2,500, your DTI would be 64 percent, which would probably be too high to qualify for a credit card.
-With an income of roughly $3,700 and the same debt, however, you’d have a DTI of 43 percent and would probably be able to qualify for a credit card.
+If your monthly income is $2,500, your DTI ratio would be 64 percent, which might be too high to qualify for a credit card.
+With an income of roughly $3,700 and the same debt, however, you’d have a DTI ratio of 43 percent and would have better chances of qualifying for a credit card.

-Some credit cards have minimum credit limit requirements (see “Issuer-specific policies” below), so if your income prohibits you from qualifying for a higher credit limit, then your card application may be rejected.
+Also, note that some credit cards have minimum credit limit requirements, so if your income prohibits you from qualifying for a higher credit limit, then your card application may be rejected.

-If you have no credit history, or a poor one, and are unsure if you’ll be able to meet minimum monthly payments, you could consider applying for a secured credit card, which requires you to pay a security deposit that serves as your credit limit.
+If you have no credit history, or poor credit, and are unsure if you’ll be able to meet minimum monthly payments, you could consider applying for a secured credit card, which requires you to pay a security deposit that serves as your credit limit.